alibaba-edu/dcbrain/README.md

 We release the following prototypes:

-- AIHS Prototype (`AIHS_prototype/`): A prototype for automated intelligent healing in cloud-scale data centers.
+- AIHS Prototype (`AIHS_prototype/`): A prototype for automated intelligent healing in Alibaba Cloud's data centers.

   - Publication:
     **"Automated Intelligent Healing in Cloud-Scale Data Centers."**